How to Keep Your Dog Entertained While Working from Home (And Actually Enjoy It!)

 Turn Mealtime Into a Full-On Activity

-Swap the bowl for enrichment feeding options.
-Here are some solid choices:
+Swap the bowl for enrichment feeding.
+Here are options that actually work:

 Rotate Toys Like You’re Running a Dog Netflix Library

-The fix is embarrassingly simple: hide most of the toys and rotate them every few days.
+The fix is embarrassingly simple and costs nothing: hide most of your dog’s toys and rotate them every few days.

 How to Run a Toy Rotation